Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Working of the Soil Humidity Sensor Module

-The gif down below shows the Soil Moisture Sensor in working.
-At first, you can see the intensity of the LED on the breadboard is low but when a little bit of water is added to the pot, the intensity of the LED increases, and with that, the onboard led of the module also lights up.
+The GIF below shows the Soil Moisture Sensor working.
+At first, you can see the intensity of the LED on the breadboard is low, but when a little bit of water is added to the pot, the intensity of the LED increases, and with that, the onboard LED of the module also lights up.

 Hope you enjoyed reading this article and learn something useful, you can also check out the video below explaining how a soil moisture sensor works and how to use it with Arduino, if you have any questions please leave them in the comment section or you can also check out the "Ask our Community" section at the bottom of this page to discuss and share your project with our 100K+ community members.

-Commonly Asked Questions about Soil Moisture Sensor Module
+Commonly Asked Questions about the Soil Moisture Sensor Module

 Basic Setup & Connection Questions